 Nikon D750 This is my main camera.
-It is full frame equivalent to a 35 mm film SLR (called FX) with 24-85 mm f/3.5-4.5 AFS FX VR ED Nikkor Lens.
+It is full frame equivalent to a 35 mm film SLR (called FX) with 24-85 mm f/3.5-4.5 Nikkor Lens.
 This is not a top of the line digital SLR, and yes, I lust after one of Nikon's fancier units, but this baby does everything I need and it costs a lot less money than the slightly more tricked out high-end Nikons.
 A key feature is that it can control my flash units with the pop-up flash but the pop-up flash does not illuminate the subject when an external flash is being used.

 Apple iPhone.
 The iPhone has a high quality point and shoot camera that's with me wherever I go.

 Nikon 10.5mm f/2.8 DX Fisheye Nikkor Lens.
 I adore this lens.
 It is perfect for panoramas or interiors.
 But it doesn't work on my D750 which is full frame, so I leave it mounted to my D600.

-Nikon 70 to 300mm f/4.5 to 5.6G ED-IF AF-S VR Zoom Nikkor Lens for Nikon Digital SLR Cameras.
+Nikon 70 to 300 mm f/4.5 to 5.6G Zoom Nikkor Lens.
 I rarely use this lens, but it's good for sports and I like to shoot my friends' and neighbors' kids at play.